-Are you holding onto a team member because you have no monthly strategy to interview, scout, and attract new, energetic talent that has heart, character, and Windows based computer skills?
+Are you holding onto a team member because you have no monthly strategy to interview, scout and attract new, energetic talent?
+Does your ideal candidate meet all critical criteria, including having heart, character and modern computer software skills?

 Great Employees Are Assets

 Having a bunch of good and bright employees can be both gratifying and stressful.
-It is because efficient employees greatly contribute to the company’s productivity.
-It is stressful at the same time since it would be very disadvantageous if these employees suddenly leave the company.
-Not thinking about keeping these employees, and actually keeping the personnel resources intact with great people, could jeopardize the company’s continued success.
+That's because efficient employees greatly contribute to the company’s overall productivity.
+As a business leader and/or owner, it can be particularly stressful if these employees suddenly leave the company.
+Not thinking of strategies to retain employees, not planning ahead for an easy transition should an employee leave and avoiding searching for future talent could seriously jeopardize the company’s continued success.

 Ideal Employee Requirements